mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 6
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 6
 ## June 14, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Previous](1979-06-13-Fukanzazengi-Lecture5#0) –